1977 Pacific typhoon season: Typhoon Thelma (Goring)

 A tropical disturbance east of the Philippines organized into a tropical depression on July 21.
 It moved to the northwest, strengthening into a tropical storm later that day and into a typhoon on the 22nd.
 After passing northern Luzon and dropping heavy rains, Thelma turned to the north, where it reached a peak intensity of 95 mph winds.
 The typhoon hit southern Taiwan on the 25th, crossed the island, and dissipated over southeastern China on the 26th.
 Though not a particularly strong storm, Thelma brought strong wind gusts and heavy rain, claiming more than 30 lives and bringing damage and destruction not seen to the island for over 80 years.

 Typhoon Vera (Huling)

 Just 6 days after Thelma hit Taiwan, another typhoon was brewing to its east.
 Typhoon Vera, which developed on July 28, hit eastern Taiwan on the 31st as a 125 mph typhoon.
 It continued westward, and dissipated over southeastern China.
 The storm caused 25 additional fatalities to the island, with vast amounts of crop and property damage occurring.

 Tropical Storm Wanda

 Tropical Storm Wanda formed in the western Pacific Ocean in 1977.

-Severe Tropical Storm Amy (Ibiang)
+Tropical Storm Amy (Ibiang)

-Severe Tropical Storm Amy (Ibiang) was a tropical cyclone that formed in the western Pacific Ocean during the 1977 Pacific typhoon season.
+Tropical Storm Amy (Ibiang) was a tropical cyclone that formed in the western Pacific Ocean during the 1977 Pacific typhoon season.
 It developed on August 20 and reached its peak intensity on August 21 with maximum sustained winds of 110 km/h (70 mph) and a minimum barometric pressure of 985 hPa (mbar).
 Amy made landfall in Taiwan, causing damage and flooding.